Use the form below to search the Health Library.

 Who Is Using CAM?

-According to the National Center for Complementary and Alternative Medicine (NCCAM) of the National Institutes of Heath, more than one-third of US adults use some form of CAM.
+According to the National Center for Complementary and Alternative Medicine (NCCAM) of the National Institutes of Heath, nearly 40% of US adults use some form of CAM.

 History of CAM Coverage in the US